Site last updated: Thursday, November 14, 2024

 “By the grace of God, that villain did not succeed,” he said to a cheering crowd at the Connoquenessing Township venue.

-In addition to wounding Trump, shots fired by the gunman, Thomas Matthew Crooks, killed former Buffalo Township fire chief Corey Comperatore and severely injured two others, David Dutch and James Copenhaver.
-The gunman was then killed by a sniper.
+In addition to wounding Trump, shots fired by the gunman, Thomas Matthew Crooks, killed former Buffalo Township Volunteer Fire Company Chief Corey Comperatore and severely injured two others, David Dutch and James Copenhaver.
+The gunman was killed by a sniper.

 At 6:11 p.m.
 Saturday, Trump asked the crowd to join in a moment of silence for Comperatore.

-A fireman's jacket and flowers were set up in the grandstands in honor of Corey Comperatore during Former President Donald Trump's return to the Butler Farm Show grounds for a rally on Saturday, Oct.
+His firefighter’s jacket and flowers were set up in the stands in honor of Corey Comperatore during former President Donald Trump's return to the Butler Farm Show grounds for a rally on Saturday, Oct.
 5. Morgan Phillips/Butler Eagle

 Trump thanked the first responders, Secret Service, Butler Township police department and Butler Memorial Hospital, where he was treated after the shooting, for their actions on July 13.